gubbih/Meal-Deals/README.md

        - Checks where they can be purchased at the lowest prices.

       add meals to fav
-      fix foodcomponents to have them ALL added or find a better way to do that
+      fix foodcomponents to have them ALL added or find a better way to do that 80% ish loading on all sites
+      rediirect after create/update meal
+      user login/create
+             -only users can create meals and delete their own (meal with userid unless admin) firebase admin sdk
+      better styling on create/update page
+      better validation, not HTML
+      mealform has some problems, better typecasting
+      fix nav, create should be on the left side test mobil version

 ---